bektas-sari/note_x/README.md

-# 📘 NoteX - Minimalist Note-Taking App
+# 📘 NoteX - Minimalist Note-Taking App (Flutter APP)

 **NoteX** is a lightweight, modern, and elegant note-taking app built with Flutter.
 It offers a smooth user experience with persistent local storage, note editing, searching, and a clean, responsive design using Material 3.